albertcoro/albertcoro/README.md

 Hi, I'm @albertcoro.
 I'm a software engineer currently studing at UDG (Universitat de Girona), in this repository I will upload my latest projects and software creations.
-I'm currently working @bisual, for bussiness inqueries contact me at albertcorominasmariscot@gmail.com.
+I'm currently working <a href="https://github.com/albertcoro/dnd"> @bisual</a>, for bussiness inqueries contact me at albertcorominasmariscot@gmail.com.
 Thank you ✨

 <h3>What am I currently working on?</h3>